The ‘best’ dry dog food is quite a subjective concept, considering that all dogs are unique with potentially very different nutritional requirements.

 We’ve chosen the chicken and duck recipe for this review.

 The recipe contains freshly prepared chicken and duck with added glucosamine and chondroitin for bone and joint support, prebiotics for healthy digestion and essential nutrient for dogs health.
 Salmon oil is a source of omega 3 fatty acids, good for coat, heart brain and joints.
-Herbs, vegetables and essential vitamins and minerals also make up this wholesome recipe.
+Essential vitamins and minerals, herbs and, vegetables also make up this wholesome recipe.

 - Freshly made with 31% Chicken, 8% Duck